Dragoon-Lab/LaitsV3/documentation/activities.md

 To visualize this we can imagine activities and modes to laid out on grid like structure.
 See the image:
 ![Alt Interaction of Activity and Modes](activity_modes.jpg "Interaction of Activities and Modes")

 Now, Dragoon can be used in n X m ways where `n` is number of activities and `m` are number of modes.
 To add another new activity we will add just another line in the grid in that direction.
 Thus code changes have to be in a similar manner as well.
-There are a few activities which wont be available in all the modes and we will stop that from happening using `activities-parameters.js`.
+There are a few modes which wont be available in all the activities and we will stop that from happening using `activities-parameters.js`.

 Now lets see the proper changes that we need to make to specific parts of dragoon.
-The basic coding methodology will be to make Dragoon plug and play.
-What sort of parameters that we have for activity and mode interaction will define how Dragoon interface will change.
-One important thing here is we need to automate all this, that is we need the minimal changes to the model.
-So for certain activities we might need to copy the given nodes to student nodes with appropriate changes.
+The basic coding methodology will be to make Dragoon activities and modes modular.
+The parameters given for activity and mode will define how the Dragoon interface will change.
+One important thing here is we want to make minimal changes to the model (in part for backwards-compatibility).
+That is, ideally we will be able to open any existing models for use with the new activities.
+For certain activities we might need to copy the given nodes to student nodes with appropriate changes at load time.

 * Changes to model - The exact new parameters that we need to add for each activity will be updated in [Model JSON file](json-format.md).
 For all the new parameters we will need getter and setters as well as model related changes in both Author and Student mode as per the requirement.
 * Changes to controller - To give Dragoon modularised approach we will need to make a lot of code changes in the controller.
 Each field should be updated to be handled with a parameter.
 If that parameter is switched off then that field will not be visible in Node editor.
 These parameters will come from ui-parameters.js.